yugabyte/terraform-provider-yba/docs/resources/cloud_provider.md

 Optional:

+- `create_vpc` (Boolean) Create VPC in GCP. gcp_config_settings.network is required if create_vpc is set.
-- `application_credentials` (Map of String) Google Service Account JSON Credentials.
+- `credentials` (String, Sensitive) Google Service Account Credentials.
 Can also be set by providing the JSON file path with the environment variable GOOGLE_APPLICATION_CREDENTIALS.
 - `network` (String) VPC network name in GCP.
 - `project_id` (String) Project ID that hosts universe nodes in GCP.
 - `shared_vpc_project_id` (String) Specify the project to use Shared VPC to connect resources from multiple GCP projects to a common VPC.
 - `use_host_credentials` (Boolean) Enabling Host Credentials in GCP.
-- `use_host_vpc` (Boolean) Enabling Host VPC in GCP.
+- `use_host_vpc` (Boolean) Enabling Host VPC in GCP. gcp_config_settings.network is required if use_host_vpc is not set.
 - `yb_firewall_tags` (String) Tags for firewall rules in GCP.